sergeikopylov/Quat/README.md

 # Quat
 Implementation of quaternions arithmetics

-Реализация класса кватернионов на C++
+Quaternion class implementation in C++